LATIFARYES/Health-Care-Holding-Company-DMAIC-Project/H5_Control/05_Communications/EMAIL_02_Process_Handover.md

-Process Owner Handover

-Subject: Formal Handover — 6S Project Controls
+Formal Handover — Emergency Department DMAIC Project Controls

-Dear Ahmed Al-Fahad,
+Dear Emergency Department Leadership Team,

-This email serves as the formal handover of the improved processes from the 6S project team to you, the Process Owner.
+This email serves as the formal handover of the improved Emergency Department operational processes from the DMAIC project team to the designated Process Owners.

 Attached you will find:

 The finalized Control Plan
 The updated Standard Operating Procedures (SOPs)
-The Statistical Process Control (SPC) charts links
-The Training Handover document
+The Statistical Process Control (SPC) monitoring guidelines The Training & Handover documentation
+The KPI monitoring and escalation framework

+The Emergency Department leadership and operational teams are now responsible for sustaining the implemented improvements, monitoring performance indicators, and maintaining compliance with the standardized workflows.

-Our team will remain available for support over the next 30 days during the transition period.
+Our project team will remain available for operational support and clarification during the next 30 days to ensure a smooth transition period.

-Thank you for your leadership in sustaining these improvements.
+Thank you for your leadership, collaboration, and commitment to sustaining these operational improvements and enhancing patient care delivery.

-Best regards, Latifa
+Best regards,
+Latifa
+DMAIC Improvement Team
+Health Holding Company